INSIGHT-Thai nursery massacre unfolded over three hours of horror

 Thailand's deputy police chief, General Surachate Hakparn, told Reuters the violence resulted from "exploded emotion", pointing to his dismissal from the police and legal, money, and family troubles.

 Panya's movements that day are obscure.
-There were multiple murders in different locations and police have yet to release a comprehensive account.
+There were multiple killings in different locations and police have yet to release a comprehensive account.

 Reuters established a timeline of events through interviews with neighbours, witnesses, and an investigating officer.